Difference Between Plant And Animal Dna Extraction

 DNA, or deoxyribonucleic acid, is the hereditary material in humans and almost all other organisms.
 Nearly every cell in a person’s body has the same DNA.
 Most DNA is located in the cell nucleus (where it is called nuclear DNA), but a small amount of DNA can also be found in the mitochondria (where it is called mitochondrial DNA).

-ALSO READ: Difference Between Protium And Deuterium
+ALSO READ: What Is The Difference Between Ostwald Theory And Quinonoid Theory

 DNA Extraction Process